-The Valuation Office Agency (VOA) has updated the rateable values of all business and other non-domestic properties in England and Wales.
+The Valuation Office Agency (VOA) has updated the rateable values of all business and other non-domestic properties in England and Wales from 1st April 2023.
 This is called a revaluation.

 The VOA is responsible for the valuation of your property.
 You can contact the VOA for all queries about your rateable value.